jayplin/ATdIT2_ML/assignment_1.md

 Some numbers are more difficult to predict with KNN amd to cluster with K-means.
 Show why.
 Start with examples, and get more general

-# E KNN and K-means CIFAR- in progress
+# E KNN and K-means CIFAR- done
 _5 points_

 transform cifar-10 to grayscale.